-- Audio.
-Use this track type to record and playback audio files. - Instrument.
-Use this track to record and playback MIDI data to control external MIDI devices or virtual instrument plug-ins. - Automation.
-This track type lets you create automated parameter controls for your session. - Folder.
+Audio.
+Use this track type to record and playback audio files.

+Instrument.
+Use this track to record and playback MIDI data to control external MIDI devices or virtual instrument plug-ins.

+Automation.
+This track type lets you create automate any plugin or channel parameter in your session.

+Folder.
 This track helps you to manage your session as well as to quickly edit multiple tracks at once.